SCOPE OF THIS CHAPTER

 If there are significant changes in the family circumstances, an early review should take place.

-Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with Pan Lancashire Policy and Procedures for Safeguarding Children Manual.
+Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures.

-The Review will usually be carried out by the Lead Professional, who should invite or seek the views of the child, parents and any service providers.
-The responsible team will administer all Child in Need Reviews.
+The Review will usually be chaired by the social worker, who should invite or seek the views of the child, parents and any service providers.
+The social worker will administer all Child in Need Reviews.

 Where it is proposed that a complex package of support being provided under a Child in Need Plan should continue beyond 8 months there should be a specific review chaired by the team manager of the responsible team.
 Exceptions to this will be those cases where the plan acknowledges the need for longer term support, for example in relation to children who meet the criteria for a service in relation to a disability.